$G_2$-instantons on twisted connected sums: Gluing G2 --instantons over ACyl G2 --manifolds

 Here $\Lambda$ is the dual of the Lefschetz operator $L:=\omega\wedge\cdot$. \end{definition}

-\begin{remark} Instead of working with $\PU(n)$--bundles, one can also work with $\U(n)$--bundles and instead of the second part of~\eqref{eq:hym} require that $\Lambda F_A$ be equal to a constant.
-These view points are essentially equivalent. \end{remark}
+\begin{remark} We are mostly interested in the special case of $\U(n)$--bundles; however, for $G=\U(n)$, \eqref{eq:hym} is too restrictive as it forces $c_1(E)=0$.
+There are two customary ways to circumnavigate this issue: One is to change \eqref{eq:hym} and instead of the second part require that $\Lambda F_A$ be equal to a constant in $\fu(1)$, the centre of $\fu(n)$, which is determined by the degree of $\det E$; the other one is to work with the induced $\PU(n)$--bundle.
+These view points are essentially equivalent and we adopt the latter. \end{remark}

 \begin{remark} By the first part of \eqref{eq:hym} a HYM connection induces a holomorphic structure on $E$.
-If $Z$ is compact, then there is a one-to-one correspondence between gauge equivalence classes of HYM connections on $E$ and isomorphism classes of polystable holomorphic bundles $\cE$ whose underlying topological bundle is $E$, see Donaldson~\cite{Donaldson1985} and Uhlenbeck--Yau~\cite{Uhlenbeck1986}. \end{remark}
+If $Z$ is compact, then there is a one-to-one correspondence between gauge equivalence classes of HYM connections on $E$ and isomorphism classes of polystable holomorphic $G^\C$--bundles $\sE$ whose underlying topological bundle is $E$, see Donaldson~\cite{Donaldson1985} and Uhlenbeck--Yau~\cite{Uhlenbeck1986}. \end{remark}

 On a Calabi--Yau $3$--fold \eqref{eq:hym} is equivalent to